awsdocs/amazon-aurora-user-guide/doc_source/babelfish-connect-sqlserver.md

 ## Using SSMS to connect to the DB cluster<a name="babelfish-connect-SSMS"></a>

-In the following procedure, you connect to your Aurora PostgreSQL database by using Microsoft SQL Server Management Studio \(SSMS\)\.
-You can use the SSMS query editor to connect to a Babelfish database\.
+You can connect to an Aurora PostgreSQL DB cluster that supports Babelfish by using Microsoft SQL Server Management Studio \(SSMS\)\.
+SSMS includes a variety of tools\.
+By default, SSMS might be configured to launch the SSMS Object Explorer\.
+For connecting to your Babelfish database with SSMS, you can use only the SSMS Query Editor\.
+Currently, only the Query Editor is supported\.

-You can't currently connect using the SSMS Object Explorer\.

 **To connect to your Babelfish database with SSMS**

 1. Start SSMS\.

-1. Open the **Connect to Server** dialog box by doing one of the following:
+1. Open the **Connect to Server** dialog box\.
+Be sure that the Query Editor connection dialog opens, not the Object Explorer\.
+To continue with the connection, do one of the following:
    + Choose **New Query**\.
    + If the Query Editor is open, choose **Query**, **Connection**, **Connect**\.
+**Note**
+If the Object Explorer's dialog opens, cancel the dialog and re\-open the Query Editor\.

 1. Provide the following information for your database: